Seven Basic Resources to Prepare for Your Israel Trip

 - Among the videos available.
-I highly recommend the series called Faith Lessons, featuring Bible teacher Ray Vander Laan.
+I highly recommend the series called Faith Lessons, and other resources featuring Bible teacher Ray Vander Laan.
 Ray does a great job of connecting Bible lessons to the biblical world.

-- Biblical Archaeology Review is a bi-monthly publication with excellent photography and articles that are written by top archaeologists and Bible scholars.
+- Biblical Archaeology Review is another good introduction to Biblical Archaeology.
+This bi-monthly publication has beautiful photography and articles that are written by top archaeologists and Bible scholars.

-- Then, finally, there's my own podcast/radio program, The Book and The Spade.
+- Then, finally a few references that I'm responsible for: ARTIFAX is a quarterly publication that I edit which features news digests, with abstracts of news articles about the latest discoveries in Israel and surrounding countries.
+Plus, my own podcast/radio program, The Book and The Spade.
 This weekly program has been offering "backgrounders on the Bible through Biblical Archaeology" since 1983.
 We've featured interviews with over 200 archaeologists and Bible scholars.
 You can download or listen to the latest program at radioscribe.com or search our archives at tbts.info.

 Looking for more recommendations on Biblical Archaeology books?
 Here's a list from one scholar.